bagder/dns2doh/README.md

 ## Usage

-Usage: dns2doh [options] input
+Usage: dns2doh [options] [input]

+### --decode

+Decode the DOH input and output the type field and host name from the question part of the DNS packet.
+The type is output as `A` or `AAAA` depending on the field being 1 or 28.

 ### --encode

-Encode the host name input to proper DOH message and output it.
+(default) Encode the host name input to proper DOH message and output it.
 This is the default action if no option is given.

-### --decode

-Decode the DOH input and output the host name from the question part of the DNS packet.
+Use `--A` (default) or `--AAAA` to control which TYPE to use.

 ### --hex

-Show hexdump of the input.
+Show hexdump of the input/output.
+For debugging the process.

 ### --help